Jako/multiTV/README.md

 Features:
 --------------------------------------------------------------------------------

-With this code a MODX Evo template variable could be transformed into a sortable multi item list
+With this code a MODX Evo template variable could contain a sortable multi item list or a datatable

 Installation:
 --------------------------------------------------------------------------------